Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization

 The introduction of quasiperiodicity into non-Hermitian systems gives rise to a richer class of localization phenomena.
 In the Hermitian setting, the Aubry-Andre-Harper (AAH) model~\cite{Harper1955,Aubry1980} provides a paradigmatic example of a quasiperiodic system exhibiting a global localization transition of all eigenstates upon tuning the quasiperiodic potential strength.
 In contrast, in the non-Hermitian extension of the AAH model, increasing the quasiperiodic potential strength leads to distinct boundary-dependent transitions: an NHSE-localization transition under OBC and a delocalization-localization transition under PBC~\cite{Jiang2019,Longhi2019topological,Longhi2019metal,Liu2020nonHermitian,Zeng2020,Liu2020generalized,Liu2021exactnon,Longhi2021nonHermitian,Zhai2022noneq,Chen2022,Zhai2022Kibble,Acharya2024,Zhou2024,Li2024,Padhi2024,Tong2025,Wang2025quasiperiodicity}.

 To physically control boundary sensitivity, one can introduce a tunable impurity bond connecting the boundaries.
-Tuning the hopping strength of this single bond allows for a continuous interpolation between the OBC and PBC limits, effectively imposing generalized boundary conditions (GBC)~\cite{Koch2020,Li2021,Guo2021,Wang2025observation}.
+Tuning the hopping strength of this single bond allows for a continuous interpolation between the OBC and PBC limits, effectively imposing generalized boundary conditions (GBC)~\cite{Koch2020,Li2021,Guo2021,Hetenyi:2025a,Wang2025observation}.
 Crucially, this impurity-induced boundary effect modulates the NHSE into a distinct localized regime known as scale-free localization (SFL)~\cite{Li2020,Li2021,Liu2021exactsol,Yokomizo2021,Molignini2023,Li2023,Wang2023,Jiang2024,Sawada2024,Liu2024,Peng2025,Zhang2025,Shigedomi2025}.
 In this regime, eigenstates accumulate near the boundaries but possess localization lengths that scale linearly with the system size, contrasting with the size-independent localization characteristic of the NHSE.
+SFL is therefore a finite-size phenomenon, with its spectral and localization characteristics continuously approaching those of the PBC system in the thermodynamic limit.
 Examining this tunable setting disentangles the roles of boundary effects and system sizes.

 Beyond their fundamental properties, the strong boundary-condition sensitivity of non-reciprocal systems inherently leads to numerical instability, demanding high computational precision~\cite{Trefethen2005,Metz2019}.
 This instability originates from the non-normality of non-Hermitian Hamiltonians, where left and right eigenstates become highly non-orthogonal.
-Remarkably, this same non-normality encodes essential information about the underlying wavefunction properties.
+Remarkably, the non-normality encodes essential information about the underlying wavefunction properties.
 The condition number, introduced as a quantitative measure of non-normality and numerical instability~\cite{Trefethen2005,Okuma2020,Ashida2020,Feng2025}, has recently been identified as an indicator for the NHSE~\cite{Nakai2024}.
 By employing the condition number, one can thus characterize various regimes under GBC, where conventional topological arguments are not directly applicable.